slatedocs/slate/source/index.html.md

 ```

 <aside class="warning">
 It is good practice to save the Location URI of the newly created session.
-This is your unique session information and is need to log out later.
+This is your unique session information and is needed to log out later.
 </aside>

 ## Using a Session